Need help choosing an SEO keyword tool? Our list includes a host of free and paid tools like SEMrush, Ahrefs, Answer The Public and tips to consider.

 Paid keyword tools have ranking functionality to analyse where you are in the SERPs.
 You can also compare your profile with your competitors’ profile to find content gaps.

-4 key elements to review when choosing an SEO keyword tool
+4 elements to review when choosing a keyword tool

 Now you know what an SEO keyword tool does and why you need one, you have to figure out what you need from one.